John Piper: The Road to Emmaus

 See Piper’s The Road to Emmaus on the Ecclesiart map here.

-Nominated by: Martin Heijne (church architect for St Paul’s Harlow)
+Nominated by: Martin Heijne (former church architect for St Paul’s Harlow)

 Other artworks in churches by John Piper: Light of the World, Robinson College Cambridge Chapel; Baptistery window, Coventry Cathedral; High altar tapestry, Chichester Cathedral; Tree of Life tapestry, Hereford Cathedral